On the

 of their time.

-We played every small venue in London, met some amazing people and had a wicked time.
+We played every small venue in London, met some amazing people and had

 However no deals were forthcoming,